Infinite-Nomic/Infinite-Nomic/round6/rules.md

 This proposal can be edited ONLY during that groups proposing day.
 Editing a proposal on its voting day or later renders the proposal illegal.

 The following day(s), all players may vote on the submitted proposals by reacting with a thumbs up (👍) or thumbs down (👎) emoji.
-Voting ends simultaneously with the start of the next proposing day, at which time all legal proposals that have a ratio of over 50% positive votes are adopted.
+Voting ends simultaneously with the start of the next proposing day, at which time all legal proposals that have a ratio of over 50% positive votes are adopted sequentially in the order they were proposed.
 The weekly schedule is as follows:

 Monday: Proposing day for Group A